cesine/AndroidOpenCVforHackathons/README.md

 ---------
 Put the sample .project and .externalLaunchers into the android root
 <pre>
- $ cd Downloads/
- $ unzip AndroidImageProcessing-AndroidOpenCVforHackathons-androidndk-0-gff595f8
- $ cd AndroidImageProcessing-AndroidOpenCVforHackathons-androidndk-0-gff595f8/android
+ $ cd AndroidOpenCVforHackathons/android
  $ cp ../eclipseconfig/.projectsample .project
  $ cp ../eclipseconfig/.externalToolBuilderssample .externalToolBuilders
 </pre>

 Step 3:
 ---------
 Now you can Import the project
-Import>>General >>Existing project into workspace>>Browse to AndroidImageProcessing-AndroidOpenCVforHackathons-androidndk-0-gff595f8/android
+Import>>General >>Existing project into workspace>>Browse to AndroidOpenCVforHackathons/android

 Step 4: